-The usual space and resources for sports practice.
-It is advisable to have previously thought about which is the space for secrets that need to be told ("Tell and ask for help") and which is the space for secrets that must be kept ("Keep").
-It could be something very basic, such as the left for one type of secrets and the right for the other, or something more symbolic (in the middle of the court if it must be told and in the stands or in a corner if it must be kept).
+The usual space for sports practice. recommended secrets (you can include variations or repeat some several times is the space for secrets that need to be told ("Tell and ask for help") and which kept ("Keep").
+It could be something very basic, such as the left for one type middle of the court if it must be told and in the stands or in a corner if it